 Install the required NuGet packages:

 Go to Tools > NuGet Package Manager > Package Manager Console.
-Run the below command to scaffold the DbContext and entity classes from your Db2 database.
+Run the following command to scaffold the DbContext and entity classes from your Db2 database.
 Make sure to replace the connection string with your actual connection details.

 Notice that the -OutputDir Models parameter specifies the output directory to which the generated model classes are placed (in this case, it is Models).
 After running the scaffold command, EF Core will generate the DbContext class and entity classes in the specified output directory.